-2. Make Your Presentation Easy to Understand Visually and Mentally
+2. Make Your Sales Strategy Presentation Easy to Understand Visually and Mentally

 Your competitor’s products already provide lists of features and technical details to your audience.
 Prospects don’t need such things from you.
 Show them how your product would improve their life, or work, as opposed to the rival’s.

-Never cram.
+Never cram your sales strategy presentation.
 Focus on the graphics in your presentations and use little text.
 Eliminate anything that is unnecessary for completing a sale.
 Less is more in everything.

 Your presentation’s material should be straightforward, and the visual design should be straightforward as well.
 The finest presentations make difficult ideas simple to comprehend.
 You’ll instantly earn credibility if you can describe anything for your audience or cause them to have an insight.